zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 All analyses were performed using R Statistical Software (v4.2.0; R Core Team, 2022) and RStudio (v2023.9.0.463).

-## 3 Features after thesis submission
+## 3 Changes after thesis submission

-The original version corresponding to thesis submission is at the [commit 01edbdf](https://github.com/zzzhehao/wsp-Real-time-PCR-Analysis/tree/01ebdbf8a724d36446cb1e920add2505835d4866)
+[Commit 01edbdf](https://github.com/zzzhehao/wsp-Real-time-PCR-Analysis/tree/01ebdbf8a724d36446cb1e920add2505835d4866) corresponds to the code in my thesis.
+Several new features as listed below has been added to the function and I recommend the newest version.

 - **feat:** add wsp_analysis_batch() as bulk analysis option
 - **feat:** add arguments in function to customise IC and standard curve parameter